 Fumes are a hazard that falls under the Control of Substances Hazardous to Health (COSHH).
 An influx or overload of fumes in the welding workplace can not only have a long-term adverse impact by evolving cancerous cells but can, in some cases, cause asphyxiation.

-Fume extraction equipment will remove hazardous fume before it can reach dangerous levels in a welder’s lungs.
+Fume extraction equipment will remove hazardous fume before they can reach dangerous levels in a welder’s lungs.

-PWP’s range of fume extraction machines are available in fixed and mobile styles, to go with your employees onsite when the welding environment changes.
+PWP’s range of fume extraction machines is available in fixed and mobile styles, to go with your employees onsite when the welding environment changes.

 Do you already have a fume extraction system?
 Is it thoroughly examined by a competent person at least every 14 months?
 This is a legal requirement.

 Skin is sensitive and even the smallest projectiles can cause severe irreversible damage.
 For welders, their hands are vital for the trade and they shouldn’t be subjected to a potentially preventable injury.